hilal-safi/multi-agent-adversarial-game-ai/README.md

 print(df.describe())
 ```

+## Gemini API

+### Overview
+Gemini is an external Large Language Model (LLM) used to simulate intelligent gameplay.
+It receives the current board state as a textual prompt and responds with strategic analysis and a chosen column.
+Model used: `gemini-2.0-flash`
+Note: Gemini does not expose internal computations like a search tree.
+Therefore, node count is always recorded as `0`.

+### How it works:
+  1. The board is serialized into text format.
+  2. A detailed prompt is sent describing the game rules and the board state.
+  3. Gemini analyzes and returns a recommended move (column number).
+  4. If Gemini selects an invalid column (e.g., full), fallback logic retries or chooses a random valid column.

-## 🛠 Troubleshooting
+### Troubleshooting

 - **Gemini model not found**: Check `gemini.py` and ensure you're using a valid model (e.g., `"chat-bison-001"`).
 Your API key must have access.
 - **Rate limits**: Free-tier Gemini API may throttle you.
 Use fewer games or increase delay between requests.
 - **Invalid column**: Gemini may return an invalid column.
 The program includes retry logic and falls back to a random valid move.
 - **Missing API key**: Ensure `.env` file exists with `GEMINI_API_KEY=your_key`.

-## 🧠 Gemini API

-Gemini is an external Large Language Model (LLM) used to simulate intelligent gameplay.
-It receives the current board state as a textual prompt and responds with strategic analysis and a chosen column.

-- 🤖 Model used: `gemini-2.0-flash`
-- ⚙️ How it works:
-  1. The board is serialized into text format.
-  2. A detailed prompt is sent describing the game rules and the board state.
-  3. Gemini analyzes and returns a recommended move (column number).
-  4. If Gemini selects an invalid column (e.g., full), fallback logic retries or chooses a random valid column.

-⚠️ Gemini does not expose internal computations like a search tree.
-Therefore, node count is always recorded as `0`.

-## 📚 References
+## References

 - _Artificial Intelligence: A Modern Approach_ by Russell & Norvig
 - CP468 Course Notes